sachinsu/rssapp/README.md

 	c. modify gruntfile.js to change http port, if needed. (under "connect -> options")

-5. nginx setup (Optional)
+5. For development mode, ui server can be run using grunt (from 'ui' folder) and parallely running REST api.
+To avoid issues with cross domain requests, following is nginx proxy settings, nginx setup (Optional)
 		a. setup nginx reverse proxy to forward requests to UI and api. for e.g.
 		```
 		server { # simple reverse-proxy for rssreader
 			listen  9000;